 Matthew D. Emrich is the associate director of the Fraud Detection and National Security Directorate.

-The Fraud Detection and National Security Directorate (FDNS) will safeguard the integrity of the nation’s lawful immigration system by leading agency efforts to combat fraud, detect national security and public safety threats, and maximize law enforcement and Intelligence Community partnerships.
+The Fraud Detection and National Security Directorate (FDNS) safeguards the integrity of the nation’s lawful immigration system by leading USCIS’ efforts to combat fraud, detect national security and public safety threats, and maximize law enforcement and Intelligence Community partnerships.

 What We Do

-FDNS plays a key role in USCIS’ efforts to safeguard the integrity of our immigration laws, protect American workers, and safeguard the homeland.
-FDNS officers are located in USCIS service centers, asylum offices, and domestic and international field offices.
-Some FDNS immigration officers are embedded in other government agencies.
+FDNS officers serve in USCIS service centers, asylum offices, and domestic and international field offices.
+Some FDNS immigration officers work in other government agencies.

-Protecting the integrity of the immigration process is a priority for USCIS, so FDNS makes it easy for you to report immigration fraud and abuse.
-Visit our Report Fraud page for information on how to report fraud related to immigration benefits, such as marriage or asylum fraud, as well as employment-based visa violations.
+Protecting the integrity of the immigration process is a priority for USCIS.
+Visit the USCIS Report Fraud page for information on how to report fraud of immigration benefits, such as marriage or asylum fraud, and employment-based visa violations.